estiwidder/bold360-mobile-docs-android/docs/advanced-topics/file-upload.md

       ```

 ## Extra
+##  COMMENT: WHY IS THIS EXTRA?
+IS THIS HEADER NEEDED?

-### Listening to upload notifications
+### Listening to file upload notifications

-One can listen to files upload events via the `ChatController`, by registering to the available uploads notifications he needs.
+The app can listen to file upload events via the `ChatController`, by registering to the available uploads notifications needed.

 ```kotlin
 chatController.subscribeNotifications(notifiableImpl:Notifiable,